PECE-project/drupal-pece/README.md

 ### How do I compile SCSS to CSS?

-From `web/themes/custom/peceful`, run `npm run build-bulma` or use this DDEV command:
+From `web/themes/custom/peceful`, run `npm run build-bulma` or use this DDEV command to generate the .css file from the .sass file:

 ```
 ddev css
 ```

+Please commit the changes to both, in separate commits.

 See more about Bulma's Sass in `web/themes/custom/peceful/README.md`